 - Low self-esteem and lack of self-confidence due to changes in appearance.

-- Stress and anxiety related to uncertainty about the evolution of the disease.
+- Stress and anxiety related to uncertainty about the progression of the disease.

 - Feelings of shame and social isolation due to lack of understanding from others.